 Arejay Hale co-founded hard-touring, fast-rising heavy rock outfit Halestorm with his sister Lzzy Hale while they were still at school, and have been paying their dues since securing third-place in a local talent contest when they were 10 and 13 respectively.

-Having toured at a reputed rate of 250+ shows a year, the band's hard work is paying off, with a steadily rising profile and two hit albums to their name.
-They're about to head into the studio to record number three, but Arejay took time out to give us some hard-hitting hitting hard tips.
+Having toured at a reputed rate of 250+ shows a year, the band's hard work is paying off, with a steadily rising profile and three hit albums to their name.
+The as-yet-unnamed album four is currently in production, so in the meantime, here are Arejay's hard-hitting hitting hard tips.

 1. Learn technique